SumoLogic/sumologic-documentation/docs/observability/reliability-management-slo/create-slo.md

 You'll be able to create SLOs from Metrics Explorer.
 :::

-## Create a SLO Monitor
+## Create an SLO Monitor

 :::note
-[Alert Responses](/docs/alerts/monitors/alert-response) are not yet supported for SLO-based monitors.
+[Alert Responses](/docs/alerts/monitors/alert-response) are not yet supported for SLO-based Monitors.
 Notifications will provide information and links to SLO dashboards.
 :::

-Create one or more monitors as needed for your SLO.
-We recommend creating separate monitors for SLI-based and Burn Rate-based condition types.
-You can access SLO monitors through your SLO Details or from the Monitors list page.
+Create one or more Monitors as needed for your SLO.
+We recommend creating separate Monitors for SLI-based and Burn Rate-based condition types.
+You can access SLO Monitors through your SLO Details or from the Monitors list page.

-You will receive notifications according to monitor configurations, such as email messages and Slack channel posts.
+You will receive notifications according to Monitor configurations, such as email messages and Slack channel posts.
 Use the variable `{{SloDashboardUrl}}` in your connection payloads, which will generate an SLO dashboard link in notifications.
 This variable will be included automatically in email notifications.

-The Alert Response page is not supported for SLO-based monitors at this time.
+The Alert Response page is not supported for SLO-based Monitors at this time.
 Notifications will provide access to the SLO dashboard when warning and critical triggers occur.

 Monitor notifications may auto-resolve.
 See [Auto-Resolving Notifications](/docs/observability/reliability-management-slo/create-slo/#auto-resolving-notifications) for details according to the evaluation type (Windows or Request) and compliance type (Calendar or Rolling).

-You can create one condition type for your SLO monitor, either an SLI trigger or Error Budget trigger.
-You can create one condition type for your SLO monitor, either a SLI condition or Error Budget condition.
+You can create one condition type for your SLO Monitor, either an SLI trigger or Error Budget trigger.
+You can create one condition type for your SLO Monitor, either a SLI condition or Error Budget condition.
 We support configuring a threshold value per critical and warning trigger for that condition type.

 You have two options to create an SLO Monitor:
 * Select **Save and Create Monitor** when creating an SLO. <br/><img src={useBaseUrl('img/observability/button-save-create-monitor.png')} alt="Reliability Management SLO SLI" />